 Week 1 Candidates resume any responsibilities from the fall semester, support the teacher, and learn more about the curriculum.
+Start teaching when possible.
 Week 2 Candidate takes on transition responsibilities and begins teaching one to two classes.
-Begin conversations about clinical teaching assignments.
+Begin conversations about the data-driven assessment project.
 Week 3-4 Classes and responsibilities are added.
 Week 5-6 The candidate teaches all day as often as possible and starts planning all classes.
 Week 7 The candidate assumes all teaching responsibilities.
 Week 8 Gradual release of responsibilities.
 Weeks 9-18